Cinderella the Cat

-It was screened at the 74th Venice International Film Festival in the Horizon Prize section, and was released in Italian cinemas on 14 September 2017.
+The film had its world premiere in the Horizons section of the 74th Venice International Film Festival, and was released theatrically in Italy on 14 September 2017 by Videa.
 It was among the fourteen films shortlisted to be the Italian entry for the Academy Award for Best Foreign Language Film at the 90th Academy Awards, but was not selected.

 Plot

 Vittorio Basile is a rich scientist and shipowner; one of his ships, the Megaride, is a high-tech ship that records everything that happens inside and shows it in the form of holograms.
 Basile wants to turn the harbor of Naples into a huge technological harbor and the Megaride into a digital database that keeps a memory of everyone that steps inside the ship.

-Basile has a 3-year-old daughter, Mia, and he is going to marry Angelica, mother of five daughters and a gay son Luigi.
+Basile has a 3-year-old daughter, Mia, and he is going to marry Angelica, mother of five daughters and a young son Luigi.
 On the day of the wedding, Salvatore Lo Giusto, known as O' Re (The King), an ambitious drug lord and secret lover of Angelica, kills Basile.

 Mia becomes aphonous after this shock and is left under the protection of her stepmother Angelica, since Mia is the only heir of the Megaride and, according to Lo Giusto's plan, she is going to sign after her 18th birthday a contract that will give all her inheritance to Lo Giusto.

 Mia lives with Angelica and her cruel daughters that treat her like a servant and call her Gatta Cenerentola (Cinderella the Cat) because of her habit of crawling inside the ducts of the ship like a cat.
 The Megaride remains in the harbor for 15 years and Angelica turns it into a sleazy brothel.

 The dream of Lo Giusto and Angelica is to turn the city of Naples, into a capital city of crime and drug recycling.

 Primo Gemito, formerly Basile's bodyguard, tries to find evidence to frame Lo Giusto, but he is injured and almost killed by Angelica's daughters who work as prostitutes in the brothel.
 Primo is saved by Mia, who was under his protection when she was a baby and they both recognize each other even though 15 years have passed.

 Thanks to Mia, Primo finds all the evidence he needs, including images of the hold of the ship where Lo Giusto has been throwing the corpses of his enemies.
 Primo wants to bring Mia away from the Megaride, but she refuses to leave her father's ship.